Tech-at-DU/ACS-4330-Query-Languages/Lessons/Lesson-7.md

 ## After This Lesson

-- Submit your refactored React weather component (using `useLazyQuery` and variables) to GradeScope.
+- Push your refactored React weather component (using `useLazyQuery` and variables) to `lesson-07/` in your course repo.

 <!-- > -->